sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/onion-trail.md

 # Onion Trail

 I am the team lead for a cooperative party revamp of the classic game [Oregon Trail](<https://en.wikipedia.org/wiki/The_Oregon_Trail_(1985_video_game)>) similar in nature to [Death Road to Canada](https://store.steampowered.com/app/252610/Death_Road_to_Canada/).
-The game is currently being developed in C# using the Unity game engine using an agile development approach.
+The game is currently being developed in C# using the Unity game engine with an agile development approach.
 All scripts are open source.
 For more info, check out the [project wiki](https://github.com/sirpaulmcd/Onion-Trail-Open/wiki).